 There’s a welcome familiarity to be found in the bright lights and sticky floors of the gay bar; spaces which were often created as a rejection of queer isolation.
 But as the needs of the queer community change, and we grow more aware of intersecting identities – is the gay bar part of the future of queer space?

-Occupying a unique position in cities, the past year has presented huge threats to the existence of queer spaces.
+Occupying a unique position in cities, the coronavirus pandemic presented huge threats to the existence of queer spaces.
 One in, One Out examines nostalgia for lost LGBTQIA+ scenes, the consumption of queer space as novelty and what it means to be queer and alone.